karanewell/BellaBeatCaseStudy/README.md

 n_unique(sleepDay$Id)
 n_unique(weightLogInfo$Id)
 ```
-Through running this code we discover the total number of participants is actually 33.
-The following columns returned less than 33 participants
+Through running this code we discover the total number of participants is more accurately equal to 33.
+The following columns returned less than 33 participants.

 ```
 > n_unique(heartrate_seconds$Id)